CAMRA - Campaign for Real Ale logo

 Welcome to the Great British Beer Festival staffing page!

 We ask that you read all the information below before completing your application form, and again before contacting us as most of your questions should be answered below.
 The Frequently Asked Questions are organised so you should be able to find what you need quickly.
-Please note, we both have professional jobs in addition to our CAMRA roles so need to use our volunteer time in the most efficient way possible in order to help you to the best of our abilities.
-Therefore, please only contact us if the information below doesn’t address your issue.
+Please note, I have a professional job in addition to my CAMRA role so need to use my volunteer time in the most efficient way possible in order to help you to the best of my ability.
+We are also in a new venue so there is a lot to learn and a lot of changes, I promise to endeavour to do my best for you and for the festival, please be patient with me.
+Therefore, please only contact me if the information below doesn’t address your issue.
 Thanks!
-Liz and Gary
+Abigail Newton

 How do I volunteer?

 Simply fill in the online application form or request a paper/PDF copy from the reception staff at CAMRA HQ.
 Please note that there are minimum work requirements for open sessions, typically 6-hour blocks.
 Once you submit your online application form you should receive an automatic email confirmation.
-All offers to volunteer are accepted, unless you hear from us directly to say otherwise.
+We shall let you know when your application has been accepted to work at the festival.

 Do I have to be a CAMRA member?